snotskie/ttrpg/md/index.md

 - **Cursed:** Dice in your pool of Blessing Dice are each worth $1$ less, to a minimum of $0$.
 This condition ends when you remove its cause.
 - **Distracted:** Rolls you make do not bump.
 This condition ends when you remove its cause.
 - **Disarmed:** If you would win a violent Contest as the Attacker with a Maximum outcome, you win with a Very Major outcome instead.
 When you find a new weapon or take a moment to recompose yourself, this condition ends.
-- **Taxed:** You cannot perform Spark Checks.
+- **Taxed:** You cannot perform Spark rolls.
 Spending ①① ends this condition.

 ## Special Endeavors
 <!-- _class: center -->